-Once you have water inside your mask, you will find another problem of these goggles.
+Once you have water inside your mask, you will find another problem with these masks.
 You can’t easily purge them while you have your head underwater.
 You have to come up to activate the purging mechanism.
-There’s no way you can purge them by blowing into the mask through your nose as you can do with a standard dive mask.
+There’s no way you can purge them by blowing into the full-face snorkel mask through your nose as you can do with a standard dive mask.

 Many people, for whatever reason, think the cheapest dive mask is good enough for snorkeling as they won’t dive.
 Technically, that might be true but these cheap dive masks also don’t use the best components and materials and thus are often leaky and/or uncomfortable to wear.
 A full-face mask, if it’s not one of the cheap knock-offs, will usually use high-quality components and materials which make it very comfortable to wear for long times.

 Another advantage of the full-face snorkel mask over the traditional dive mask/snorkel combo is that you can’t forget the snorkel at home.
 You won’t believe how many people go snorkeling only to find out they brought their dive mask but forgot their snorkel at home.

 They had to clean it and took it out and forgot to put it back.
 Just one of those things we all tend to do.

 A full-face mask has the snorkel built-in.
 If you remember to grab your mask for snorkeling, you also will have your snorkel with you.
 This might not be an obvious advantage but experience shows it is one to think about!